 He’s not the only creative to make his name on the back of screen printing designs however.
 The likes of Steve Harrington, Cody Hudson, and Deanne Checuk bring modernity to an age old method.
 Why?
 Because the process allows for imagination and experimentation, something they cherish.
 More and more designers are harking back to this approach, drawn to the uniqueness of the end product.

 Refreshingly, perhaps reassuringly, mistakes and imperfections often add to the originality of a piece meaning nothing is ever lost.

 Another attraction is the opportunity for artists to sell multiple limited edition prints without that big an overhead.
 300+ years into the game, screen printing is certainly here to stay.
 And according to IBIS World study in 2012 it's actually ‘booming’.

-So what exactly is screen printing?
-A form of stencilling essentially, but that leaves far too many questions unanswered.
+So what exactly is screen printing and how does it work?
+In short it's a form of stencilling, but that leaves far too many questions unanswered.
 Some would describe it as forcing ink onto a surface through a makeshift screen, thus creating a pattern.
 There is however far more to it than that.

 Indeed a better explanation would detail how said ‘screen’ is in fact made from a piece of mesh.
 The latter can be formed from a synthetic polymer such as nylon or a very fine stainless steel wire.

 Any mesh is typically stretched over a frame and held in situ; a tensiometer may even be deployed at this juncture to provide a steer on the tension at any given time.